 Let’s start with the price.
 Razer offers the DeathAdder Elite at around $70.

-The design of the DeathAdder Elite is simple yet stylish, in-keeping with the rest of the DeathAdder range.
+The design of the DeathAdder Elite is simple yet stylish, thus keeping with the rest of the DeathAdder range.
 The shape is ergonomic, and the light-up accents (with adjustable colors no less!) make the mouse stand out on your desk without being tasteless.

 The lights can be set to one color or to fade between different colors.
 You can even select reactive lighting, where the lights illuminate in time with your clicks, which is really neat.

 The Cable is soft, flexible, and a lengthy 2.1 meters, which allows for improved fluidity and aim.
 There are two Teflon-coated mouse feet on the underside, plus another around the sensor, helping the Elite to glide smoothly over both soft and hard pads.

 The texture of plastic casing is very similar to the Elite’s big brother, the Chroma, but you can still feel the subtle upgrade in the Elite’s smoother plastic.
-You will also find a nice bit of added texture to the side buttons.
+You will also find a bit of added texture to the side buttons.

-Let’s talk Buttons: Razer teamed up with pro-grade switch manufacturer Omron to codevelop their own switch for the DeathAdder Elite.
-The Chroma’s buttons were very popular, so understandably Razer has kept a similar feel and click sound with the Elite.
+Let’s talk Buttons: Razer teamed up with pro-grade switch manufacturer Omron to co-develop their own switch for the DeathAdder Elite.
+The Chroma’s buttons were very popular, so understandably, Razer has kept a similar feel and click sound to the Elite.
 However, the improved switch means the click is even crisper and defined, if fractionally louder than that of its predecessor.

 The finger grooves on the buttons are fairly deep, which does mean it feels quite raised where they meet in the middle, and the buttons do have a slightly sharp edge at the end, which hasn’t been to everyone’s liking.
 This feature is fairly easy to get used to, though, and you’ll enjoy the feeling of these smooth grooves hugging your fingers as you play.